rozwalak/Ancient_gut_phages/README.md

 ```

 ### Viral contigs identification
-We identified viral sequences in collection of ancient contigs using three different tools:
+We identified viral sequences in the collection of ancient contigs using three different tools:
 - [Jaeger](https://github.com/Yasas1994/Jaeger)
 - [VIBRANT](https://github.com/AnantharamanLab/VIBRANT) (v.1.2.1)
 - [VirSorter2](https://github.com/jiarong/VirSorter2) (v.2.2.3)

-After installation of tools we performed predictions of viral sequences using following commands for combined fasta file with all ancient contigs:
+In order to predict viral sequences after installing the necessary tools, we used the combined fasta file with all of the ancient contigs and the following commands:

 ```
 Jaeger: